Julian's Persian expedition: Advance

 Julian had wintered at Antioch in Roman Syria.
 On 5 March 363, he set out north-east with his army by way of Beroea (Aleppo) and Hierapolis (Manbij), where fifty soldiers were killed when a portico collapsed while they were marching under it.
 The whole army mustered there, crossed the middle Euphrates and proceeded to Carrhae (Harran), the site of the famous battle in which the Roman general Crassus was defeated and killed in 53 BC.
 "From there two different royal highways lead to Persia," writes the eyewitness Ammianus Marcellinus: "the one on the left through Adiabene and across the Tigris; the one on the right through Assyria and across the Euphrates."
 Julian made use of both.
-He sent a detachment, which ancient sources variously estimated between 16,000–30,000 in strength, under Procopius and Sebastianus towards the Tigris where they were to join Arshak and his Armenian army.
+He sent a detachment, which ancient sources variously estimated between 16,000 and 30,000 in strength, under Procopius and Sebastianus towards the Tigris where they were to join Arshak and his Armenian army.
 They were then to attack the Persians from the north.
 Thus, by tying Shapur down in northern Mesopotamia, Julian would have been able to quickly advance down the Euphrates without opposition, while the group in Armenia was supposed to join up with Julian in Assyria.
 Many modern scholars have praised the choice of routes, rapid movements, and deception, while some consider the plan to be inadequate with regard to supply, communication, climate consideration, and the difficulty of crossing between Euphrates and Tigris near Naarmalcha.

 Julian himself, with the larger part of his army of 65,000, of which it is unclear whether that was before or after Procopius' departure, turned south along the Balikh River towards the lower Euphrates, reaching Callinicum (al-Raqqah) on 27 March and meeting the fleet of 1,100 supply vessels and 50 armed galleys under the command of Lucillianus.
 There he was met by leaders of the "Saraceni" (Arab nomads), who offered Julian a gold crown.
-He refused to pay the traditional tribute in return; though he later requested their envoys to join him.
+He refused to pay the traditional tribute in return; though he later requested their envoys join him.
 The army followed the Euphrates downstream to the border city of Circesium and crossed the river Aboras (Khabur) with the help of a pontoon bridge constructed for the purpose.